All Episodes

 They left.

-But Ripa wasn't there today, guess on vacation, so they had Kate Upton, well-known swimsuit model and other kind of model, and guest hosting for Ripa.
+So they had Kate Upton, well-known swimsuit model and other kind of model in, guest hosting for RIPA.

 Shortly after the program began, ABC, which syndicates the show, broke away from Kate Upton and Michael Strahan to do a report, a breaking news emergency report on Obama and Iraq.

-And apparently the viewing audience went nuts, blew their gaskets, started melting phone lines at ABC, sending in tweets and emails and texts demanding to get Obama off the screen and put Kate Upton back on.
+And apparently, the viewing audience went nuts, blew their gaskets, started melting phone lines at ABC, sending in tweets and emails and texts demanding to get Obama off the screen and put Kate Upton back on.

 They didn't care about the news.

-They didn't care about whatever was going on in Iraq, they didn't care about what Obama was doing.
+They didn't care about whatever was going on in Iraq.

 All they wanted was their soap opera type program back on the air.